The Zen of: Time Management

 3) Enjoy your work.

 This is the raison d’etre, without which productivity is meaningless and achievements ring hollow.
 If we’re not able to enjoy our clients, co-workers, and the many creative challenges that come our way, we know something is awry.
+It’s also important not to spend your life at work.
+Using time tracking for employees helps you make sure you’re not overworking.
 Setting things right can be as simple as taking a ten-minute break to go for a walk and smell the flowers.
 Other times, we have to ask bigger questions about how to rekindle a sense of joy and appreciation….

 To make your seasonal products last year-round, “implement a natural posting schedule that ramps up as you approach your busy season” – CEO @Shama